Skip to content

 • AND a non-informative chromosome microarray result.

-Genomic sequencing can now be ordered by a paediatrician in conjunction with a clinical geneticist.
+A paediatrician can now order genomic sequencing in conjunction with a clinical geneticist.
 What this ‘in conjunction’ will look like will vary depending on service, but the goal is to usher in a safe adoption of this powerful diagnostic technology.

 Not to stoke inter-hemispheric rivalry, but the Australian approach lags behind the UK, who for years have had a co-ordinated and mainstreamed approach to genomic testing, first through the Deciphering Developmental Disorders study and now the 100,000 genomes project.
 The NHS has implemented an excellent genomics education program for clinicians and patients alike.